HelenHelene/eportfolio/module/OOP_Assignment1.md

 <br>

 #### Conclusion:
-This design proposal outlines the capabilities and structure of the software that supports the operation of a driverless car.
+This design proposal outlines the capabilities and structure of the software that supports the operation of a driverless car.  take into account potential future growth, changes and expansion, the software is designed throught the use of object-oriented program(OOP).
 The incorporation of UML models facilitates the design and implementation process.
 By incorporating key features and functionalities, the software aims to ensure safe and efficient autonomous driving.

 <br><br>